ainephelan/ainephelan.github.io/_posts/2019-04-23-tableau-dashboards.md

 I have visualised data for customers' geographic locations, bank balances, ages, genders and job classifications.

 Click through the below story for some high level insights.
-Each page is interactive, and each feature acts as a filter for all the other filters.
+Each page is interactive, and each feature acts as a filter for all the other features.

 <center>